amayadvani/fastpages/_posts/2023-01-26-testcorrection.md

 description: week 20
 ---

-## Incorrect Question
+# Incorrect Questions

-# Q1 initial values that yield incorrect value of max
+## Q1 initial values that yield incorrect value of max

 Wrong: x = 1, y = 3, z = 2

 Right: x = 3, y = 2, z = 1

-# Q8 Laptops being borrowed from a school library
+## Q8 Laptops being borrowed from a school library

 Wrong: The quotient when borrows is divided by returns is greater than 1.

 Right: The difference between borrows and returns is zero.

-# Q10 Boolean expressions equivalent to num greater than or equal to 15
+## Q10 Boolean expressions equivalent to num greater than or equal to 15

 Wrong: ( num greater than 15) and (num equals 15)

 Right: Not (num less than 15)

-# Q13 old enough to drive but not to vote
+## Q13 old enough to drive but not to vote

 Wrong: II only

 Right: II and III only

-# Q14 The figure below shows a circuit composed of tw...
+## Q14 The figure below shows a circuit composed of tw...

 Wrong: Input A can be either true or false.

 Right: Input A Must be true

-# Q15 Robot in maze series of ifs
+## Q15 Robot in maze series of ifs

 Wrong: C

 True: D

-# Reflection
+## Reflection

    1) Initial values refer to the starting point or seed values used in a computation or algorithm, such as in optimization problems or machine learning models.
 If the initial values used in a computation or algorithm yield an incorrect value of the maximum, it could be due to a number of factors.